On the Estimation of Latent Distances Using Graph Distances: Introduction

 \subsection{Our contribution}

 Graph distances are well-known estimates for the Euclidean distances in the context of graph drawing \cite{kruskal1980designing, shang2003localization}, where the goal is to embed items in space based on an incomplete distance matrix.
 They also appear in the literature on link prediction \cite{liben2007link, liben2003link} and are part of the method proposed in \cite{von2013density}.
 We examine the use of graph distances for the estimation of the Euclidean distances \eqref{distances}.
 As we shall see, the graph distances are directly useful when the link function $\phi$ is compactly supported, which is for example the case in the context of a neighborhood graph where $\phi(d) = \IND{d \le r}$ for some connectivity radius $r > 0$.
 In fact, the method is shown to achieve a minimax lower bound in this setting (under a convexity assumption).
 This setting is discussed in \secref{simple}.
 In \secref{general}, we extend the analysis to other (compactly supported) link functions.
-In \secref{regularization}, we briefly discuss a regularization known as Maximum Variance Unfolding (MVU), due to \citet{weinberger2007graph}.
-In \secref{kNN}, we discuss the problem of embedding a nearest-neighbor graph in a setting where the positions represent a sample from a uniform distribution.
-In this context, the graph distance method can be seen as a simple variant of the method proposed by \citet{von2013density} and subsequently analyzed by \citet{terada2014local}.
-We show that, in dimension $\dim \ge 2$, the method is biased due to a boundary effect that persists even as the number of positions increases without bound.
 We end with \secref{discussion}, where we discuss some important limitations of the method based on graph distances and consider some extensions, including localization (to avoid the convexity assumption) and the use of the number of common neighbors (to accommodate non-compact link functions).
 Proofs are gathered in \secref{proofs}.